azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 When you have more than about 40-50 subscriptions to scan, it is better to use multiple Automation accounts option of the Central Scan mode.
 You need to split the overall set of target subscriptions into multiple groups and then decide names to use for the Automation account and the resource groups that will host the CA for each group.
 Once this grouping and naming is done, you simply run the central scan mode CA setup command once for each group (with additional parameters identifying the Automation account name and the resource group that will serve as the host for scanning the respective group).

+> **Note:** When using multi-Automation Account mode, be sure to provide a _unique_ Automation account name and a _unique_ resource group name for each CA setup.
+Basically, each such tuple represents a unique CA setup within the master/central subscription.
+You will need to carefully provide this tuple for subsequent Update-CA/Remove-CA calls as well...as it is this tuple that helps CA identify the subscription group being targeted.

 ```PowerShell
 $SubscriptionId = '<subscriptionId>'
 $ResourceGroupNames = '*' #This should always be '*' for Central Scan mode CA